-Town Manager Cabanel noted it is the requirement for the vacancy to be filled within the 20-day timeframe that has necessitated the moving of the previously scheduled July 24th meeting date to July
+Town Manager Cabanel noted it is the requirement for the vacancy to be filled within the 20-day timeframe that has necessitated the moving of the previously scheduled July 24th meeting date to July 17th.

-37 17th.

-38 39 Councilor Dwyer remarked as someone who has lived through this procedure twice, he is of the opinion when an individual places his/her name on the ballot it involves a great deal of work and courage.
-In the 40 case of a required appointment, he finds it less subjective to review the prior year's ballot, and if an 41 individual who appeared on that ballot and came in 2nd, 3rd, 4th, etc. were interested, he would be very 42 interested in receiving a letter of interest from such an individual.
-He noted he has spoken with Lenette 43 Peterson, who does intend on submitting a letter of interest, and stated his intent to support her 44 45 nomination, as the only runner-up for the position in the previous election.
-He spoke of his personal experiences with similar appointment processes, and noted he does not believe the proposed process to 46 be flawed.
-However, he intends to utilize his choice to look to the ballot believing the citizenry 47
+Councilor Dwyer remarked as someone who has lived through this procedure twice, he is of the opinion when an individual places his/her name on the ballot it involves a great deal of work and courage.
+In the case of a required appointment, he finds it less subjective to review the prior year's

-48 supported that individual, which makes it easier for him to come to a decision.

-- 1 Councilor Mahon commented the other way to view the results of the ballot is that the voters selected - 2 individuals other than those who were not successful in their attempts.
-He stated the Council would be - 3 looking for an individual it believes to be a well-qualified candidate.
-He remarked it is an opportunity - 4 for residents to come forward, and he is hopeful that will be the case. - 5 - 6 Chairman Harrington noted whoever is appointed would remain on the Council until the April 2015 - 7 election.
+Councilor Mahon commented the other way to view the results of the ballot is that the voters selected individuals other than those who were not successful in their attempts.
+He stated the Council would be looking for an individual it believes to be a well-qualified candidate.
+He remarked it is an opportunity for residents to come forward, and he is hopeful that will be the case.

+Chairman Harrington noted whoever is appointed would remain on the Council until the April 2015 election.
 The successful candidate from that election would serve until April 2016.
-The successful - 8 candidate from the 2016 election would serve a three-year term. - 9 - 10 Councilor Koenig stated his belief it is important and imperative that members of the Town Council, - 11 who are elected by the Town members to represent the Town, take that responsibility to make the best - 12 and proper choice to fill that vacancy.
+The successful candidate from the 2016 election would serve a three-year term.

+Councilor Koenig stated his belief it is important and imperative that members of the Town Council, who are elected by the Town members to represent the Town, take that responsibility to make the best and proper choice to fill that vacancy.
 It is the duty and responsibility of the Council to do so.
-He stated - his desire to wait until interested parties are known to make the decision on the best and most qualifiedcandidate. - 14 15 - 16 Councilor Rothhaus remarked it is difficult to understand what the results of the election indicate.
-He - 17 stated his opinion the proposed process is appropriate.
-Councilor Dwyer commented, for him, looking - to the ballot makes a decision less subjective.
-He reiterated he does not find the system to be flawed in - 19 any way. - 20 - Town Manager Cabanel noted all individuals interested in serving in this capacity are encouraged to - 22 apply. - 23 MOTION CARRIED 6-0-0 - 24 - 25 2.
-Eagle Scout Project Proposal - 26 Submitted by Life Scout Evan Petrie - Life Scout Evan Petrie is looking for Town Council approval of his proposed Eagle Scout project which entails the construction of (2) bridges within Grater Woods. - 29 - Life Scout Evan Petrie informed the Council the proposed project is for the construction of two bridges (20' x 3') in Grater Woods.
-Completion is anticipated in July/August. - 32
+He stated his desire to wait until interested parties are known to make the decision on the best and most qualified candidate.

+Councilor Rothhaus remarked it is difficult to understand what the results of the election indicate.
+He stated his opinion the proposed process is appropriate.
+Councilor Dwyer commented, for him, looking to the ballot makes a decision less subjective.
+He reiterated he does not find the system to be flawed in any way.

+Town Manager Cabanel noted all individuals interested in serving in this capacity are encouraged to apply.

+2. Eagle Scout Project Proposal

+Submitted by Life Scout Evan Petrie

+Life Scout Evan Petrie is looking for Town Council approval of his proposed Eagle Scout project which entails the construction of (2) bridges within Grater Woods.

+Life Scout Evan Petrie informed the Council the proposed project is for the construction of two bridges (20' x 3') in Grater Woods.
+Completion is anticipated in July/August.